Almaguer1504/playstudios-eng-homework/README.md

         MONGODB_URI: # your mongodb+srv:// database uri.
 DEFAULT: "mongodb://172.17.0.1:27017/"
         MONGODB_DATABASE: # the name of mongo db to use.
 DEFAULT: "prizesapp"

+!!
+Important.
+Set Up Database
+Create your new database MongoDB. (**Use the same name configured on environment variables**) Create a new "prizes" collection to MongoDB on your configured database Create a new "users" collection to MongoDB on your configured database

 !!Important.
 For Admin First Access
-Create your new database MongoDB. (**Use the same name configured on environment variables**) Create a new "prizes" collection to MongoDB on your configured database Create a new "users" collection to MongoDB on your configured database Add default-admin-user.json to "users" collection
+Add default-admin-user.json to "users" collection

 Default Credentials: